nvriese1/WindTurbineDetection/README.md

  **Figure 2**: _Model precision, recall, and mean Average Precision (mAP) as evaluated during training._

-The final, trained model achieves 0.651 mean average precision (mAP) at 0.5 intersection-over-union (IoU), resulting in a Mean Absolute Error (MAE), of 0.97 or ~1.00 turbine per image inferenced upon.
+&nbsp;&nbsp;&nbsp;&nbsp;The final, trained model achieves 0.651 mean average precision (mAP) at 0.5 intersection-over-union (IoU), resulting in a Mean Absolute Error (MAE), of 0.97 or ~1.00 turbine per image inferenced upon.
 Note that the number of turbines in a given training image ranged from 0 to 36, and that the MAE increases significantly above 10 turbines per image.
-Given the total number of turbines in the test set (407), the model was able to correctly detect 358 of 407 resulting in an 88% detection rate, however, as stated previously, the model performed demonstrably better at detecting turbines within smaller scale imagery containing fewer turbines.
+Given the total number of turbines in the test set (407), the model was able to correctly detect 358 of 407 resulting in an 88% detection rate, however, the model performed demonstrably better at detecting turbines within smaller scale imagery containing fewer turbines.
+<br />&nbsp;&nbsp;&nbsp;&nbsp;To address this, future model development could include significant training dataset augmentation.
+Examples of this may be increased training image mosaic augmentation to improve small-object detection rates, the addition of off-shore wind turbine images, or the addition of biome classification to identify backgrounds within which the model performs more poorly.
+Other development could include new class additions (ex. solar arrays) for use cases related to total renewables generation capacity estimation.

 ## Project Organization